-Solan oil field lies in block 205/26A of production licence P164 located in the UK North Sea.
-It is located west of the Shetland Islands in 135m-deep waters.
-Premier Oil is the operator of the field with 100% interest.
+Solan oil field lies in block 205/26A of production licence P164 located in the UK North Sea, west of the Shetland Islands, in 135m-deep waters.

 The Field Development Plan (FDP) for the Solan field was approved by the UK Government in April 2012.
-First production from the field was achieved in April 2016.
-Initial production rate is expected at 24,000 barrels of oil each day.
+Drilling activities commenced in April 2013 and first production from the field was achieved in April 2016.

 Discovery and drilling of Solan